mmhshayer/mmhshayer.github.io/content/posts/docker-compose-nx.md

 1.Run `docker-compose ps` to see the status of the containers.
 2.Run `docker-compose logs` to see the logs of the containers.
 3.Run `docker-compose exec <service-name> <command>` to execute a command inside a container.
-4.Run `docker-compose exec bash` to open a bash shell inside the container.
+4.Run `docker-compose exec -it <service-name> bash` to open a bash shell inside the container.

 ## Developement Environment Setup & Caveats